jdmedlock/oopinjs/README.md

 2. Tailor the code snippet in the first recipe for any new recipes.
 This will maintain consistency and more importantly, will make it easier to compare and contrast competing recipes.
+3. Test your code before posting and include a link to the source in the *Commentary* section of the recipe.
-3. Be nice and keep it professional!
+4. Be nice and keep it professional!

 <a name="ooprecipes"/>
 ##OOP Recipes